macmpi/x11-calc/README.md

 'Esc' or 'Backspace' corresponds to 'Clx', 'c' to CHS, 'e' to 'EEX', and on financial models 'n' and 'i' correspond to 'n' and 'i' if not shifted.

+'A' - 'E' , 'A' - 'F' , or 'A' - 'B' correspond to program labels  (whether shifted or not).

-On programmable models 'A' - 'E' correspond to the function keys where they exist and 'Space' maps to 'SST' if not shifted.
+'Space' maps to 'SST' (if not shifted.

+The following control keys can also be used.

-'Ctrl-Z'  Quits,  and  'Ctrl-C' does a reset.
-For models  with  continuous memory 'Ctrl-Z' saves the current register contents, and 'Ctrl-C'  restores them to the original saved state.
+'Ctrl-Z' Exists the simulator.
+For models  with  continuous memory 'Ctrl-Z' saves the current memory contents.

+'Ctrl-C' Resets the simulator to its initial state.

+'Ctrl-T' Toggles tracing of the simulator code execution.

+'Ctrl-S' Enable tracing and executes a single instruction.

+'Ctrl-Q' Resumes execution (does not disable trace).

 ### Loading and saving